 - Sliced Cantaloupe with Prosciutto

-- Sweet Potato Noodles with Bacon (US Wellness Meats carries a compliant bacon product.
+- Sweet Potato Noodles with Bacon (US Wellness Meats carries an AIP compliant bacon product.

 - Chicken and Apple Sausage, by Ancestral Chef